brain-modelling-group/BMG/content/authors/sanzleon/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Alumni
 #- Visitors
 ---

-Dr Paula Sanz-Leon is a postdoc working on modelling and analysing brain dynamics.
+Dr Paula Sanz-Leon worked on modelling and analysing brain dynamics, and COVID-19 modelling.

-### Active projects:
-- Development of `neural flows` toolbox
-- Discovering neural mechanisms of ADHD and OCD
-- Characterising the effect of distributed delays in the formation of large-scale brainwaves (Honours)